-340-222-0043
+340-222-0035

-General Requirements for All PSEL
+General Requirements for Establishing All PSELs

-(1) No PSEL may allow emissions in excess of those allowed by any applicable federal or state regulation or by any specific permit conditions unless the source meets the specific provisions of OAR 340-226-0400 (Alternative Emission Controls).
+(1) PSELs may not exceed limits established by any applicable federal or state regulation or by any specific permit conditions unless the source meets the specific provisions of OAR 340-226-0400 (Alternative Emission Controls).

-(2) Source specific PSELs may be changed pursuant to the Department's rules for permit modifications when:
+(2) DEQ may change source specific PSELs at the time of a permit renewal, or if DEQ modifies a permit pursuant to OAR 340-216-0084, Department Initiated Modifications, or 340-218-0200, Reopenings, if:

+:

-(a) Errors are found or better data is available for calculating PSELs
+(a) DEQ determines errors were made in calculating the PSELS or more accurate and reliable data is available for calculating PSELs; or

-(b) More stringent control is required by a rule adopted by the Commission; or
+(b) More stringent control is required by a rule adopted by the EQC.

-(c) The Department modifies a permit pursuant to OAR 340-216-0084, Modification of a Permit, or 340-218-0200, Reopenings.
+(3) PSEL reductions required by rule, order or permit condition will be effective on the compliance date of the rule, order, or permit condition.

-3) Annual PSELs are established on a rolling 12 consecutive month basis and will limit the source's potential to emit.
+(4) Annual PSELs apply on a rolling 12 consecutive month basis and limit the source's potential to emit.

-(4) In order to maintain the netting basis, permittees must maintain either a Standard ACDP or an Oregon Title V Operating Permit.
-A request by a permitee to be assigned any other type of an ACDP sets the netting basis at zero upon issuance of the other type of permit.
+(5) PSELs do not include emissions from categorically insignificant activities.
+Emissions from categorically insignificant activities must be considered when determining New Source Review or Prevention of Significant Deterioration applicability under OAR 340 division 224.

+(6) PSELs must include aggregate insignificant emissions, if applicable.

 [NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the EQC under OAR 340-200-0040.]

 Stat.
 Auth.: ORS 468 & ORS 468A Stats.
 Implemented: ORS 468 & ORS 468A Hist.: DEQ 6-2001, f.
 6-18-01, cert. ef.
 7-1-01